Tor tor

 overfishing, the effects of dam building, climate change and introductions of other mahseer species.
 Until the 1980s, Tor tor was the most populous of the Himalayan mahseers in those rivers where robust species diversity monitoring had taken place.
 In 2011, the Madhya Pradesh government declared Tor tor as the official state fish of the state.

 There are also declining populations in rivers of Central India, including north-flowing tributaries of the Ganges/Yamuna basin, the Narmada basin and as far south as the Savitri River in Maharashtra.
 Given the huge differences in climatic and riverine conditions, careful work on species identity is needed to establish if these mahseer are also Tor tor, or an undescribed species.

+Description

-It is a large fish, reaching 36 cm at maturity, but lengths of 150 cm have been recorded, but the maximum length is 200 cm.
+Tor tor is a large fish, reaching 36 cm at maturity, but lengths of 150 cm have been recorded, but the maximum length is 200 cm.
 The fish is well armoured by their record large scales, each reaching up to 10 cm in length.